lightpack/docs/transformers.md

 ## Error Handling & Robustness
 - If you include a non-existent relation, it is simply ignored in the output.
+- If you call `transform()` on a model without a transformer, you get a clear exception: `No transformer defined for model: ModelClass`.
-- If you specify an invalid context, a clear error is thrown with available contexts listed.
+- If you specify an invalid context, a descriptive exception is thrown: `Invalid transformer context 'admin' for ModelClass.
+Available contexts: api, view`.
 - Null or missing relations are output as empty arrays or omitted, never causing errors.

 ---